digitaldojoai/Armada-1/src/data/services/advisory.md

         - Tailors strategies that empower clients to navigate complexities confidently

     - heading: Strategic Planning
-      content: Armada emerges as a distinguished player in the realm of private placement consulting, specializing in the dynamic arenas of private equity, sports venture capital, and real estate.
-With an astute understanding of the intricacies inherent in these sectors, Armada provides unparalleled guidance to clients seeking strategic investments and capital placement.
+      content: Armada emerges as a distinguished player in the realm of private placement consulting, specializing in the dynamic arenas of private equity,